Apostolos Andreas Monastery: History

 Mass pilgrimage, however, is only comparatively recent, dating back to the 20th century.
 The story is told that in 1895 the son of Maria Georgiou was kidnapped.
 Seventeen years later, Saint Andrew appeared to her in a dream, telling her to pray for her son's return at the monastery.
 Living in Anatolia, she embarked on the crossing to Cyprus on a very crowded boat.
 Telling her story during the journey, one of the passengers, a young Dervish priest, became more and more interested.
 Asking if her son had any distinguishing marks, and on hearing of a pair of birthmarks, he stripped off his clothes to reveal the same marks, and mother and son were reunited.

-After the Turkish invasion of Cyprus in 1974, the number of pilgrims to the monastery dwindled, but with the opening of crossing points in 2004 more pilgrims have begun to visit the monastery.
+After the Turkish intervention of Cyprus in 1974, the number of pilgrims to the monastery dwindled, but with the opening of crossing points in 2004 more pilgrims have begun to visit the monastery.
 The monastery has fallen into a state of disrepair in recent years, and UN funding is in place to pay for refurbishment.